OnkurLal/car-dealership/README.md

 With in the inventory microservice there will be three models including Manufacturer, VehicleModel, and Automobile.
 The model for the Manufacturer will include a name field.
 The VehicleModel model will include the following fields: name, picture_url, and manufactuer_id(ForeignKey).
 The Automobile model will include the following fields: color, year, vin, and model(ForeignKey).

-The automobile api will have the following routes:
+The automobile api will have the following endpoints:

 - `http://localhost:8100/api/manufacturers/` This route is used to get the list of all manufacturers using a `GET` request and create a new manufacturer using a `POST` request.
 - `http://localhost:8100/api/manufacturers/:id/` This route is used to delete a specific manufacturer using a `DELETE` request, edit a manufacturer using a `POST` request, and get details on a specific manufacturer using a `GET` request.